saghosh8/jenkinsfile/README.md

 By following this structure and providing clear explanations, you can create a helpful README.md file that guides users in understanding and utilizing the project.

-**Would you like to start writing the README.md file based on this outline?**

-**Note:** I can provide more specific guidance if you can share additional details about the project, such as the CI/CD platform used, the specific functionalities of the scripts, and the target audience.